 It is when you get into gems of a carat of more that they get really expensive.
 Good quality rubies in this size range are few and far between.
 The law of supply and demand is really obvious here.
 While many people would like a full carat ruby, few have the thousands of dollars needed to purchase one.

 Hunderds of minerals have been cut as gems.
 Of these, some are considerably rarer than the popular gems.
-A good example is Californias state gem, benitoite.
-This is one of the better known of the rare gems, both because it is the states gem and because the notoriety the Gemological Society of America has given it.
-They use it as an example in their classes of a beautiful and durable gem that will never have a significant impact on the market because of its limited availability.
+A good example is California''s state gem, benitoite.
+This is one of the better known of the rare gems, both because it is the state''s gem and because the notoriety the Gemological Institute of America has given it.
+They use it as an example in their classes of a beautiful and durable gem that will never have a significant impact on the market because of it's limited availability.

-Benitoite is only found in San Benito County, in Southern California.
+Gem-quality benitoite is only found in San Benito County, in Southern California.
 Just a few hundred carats are found each year.
-A lot of this, maybe even a majority, is kept in its natural form.
+A lot of this, maybe even a majority, is kept in it's natural form.
 Very little gets cut and offered for sale.

-Because it is fairly well known and quite beautiful, the larger pieces demand prices around $1,000 per carat.
+Because it is fairly well known and quite beautiful, the larger pieces demand prices up to $5,000 per carat.
 This is quite a bit less than a diamond or ruby, but much more that other rare gems.

 Some gems are even rarer than this.
 A few are so rare that only two or three examples are known to exist.
 One factor collectors take into consideration is the site the material came from.
 With this in mind, you have still more exceptionally rare gems.
-For example, peridot is a fairly common mineral that is found in several parts of the world.
-However, there are a few carats of peridot that were found in a meteor.
-Extraterrestrial peridot is a very rare gem indeed!
+For example, peridot is a fairly common mineral that is found in several parts of the world, but gem-quality peridot is rare.
+Some peridot gems have very exotic origins: meteorites.